athxrva02/adversarial-presentation-agent/README.md

 3. Agent: "Thank you.
 I will now ask you questions."
    └─ First question generated from your PDF + what you actually said

-4. Back-and-forth Q&A  (as many turns as you like)
+4. Back-and-forth Q&A
-   └─ You speak → Whisper transcribes → LLM generates next question → agent speaks it
+   └─ You speak → Whisper transcribes → LLM generates next question → agent speaks it └─ Session ends automatically after 5 answers, or type /end to end early

-5. You type /end  →  session is scored
+5. Session is scored
    └─ Overall score, rubric breakdown, strengths, weaknesses, top priority for next time

+6. Contradiction negotiation (if any contradictions were detected) └─ Review each conflict, accept / reject / clarify
 ```

 ---